Pendle-Finance-Periphery/market-deployment/README.md

 /**
  * @dev The following parameters are used to calculate the market deployment params
  * @minApy and @maxApy are the minimum and maximum APY of the interest bearing asset
  * @startTimestamp and @endTimestamp are the start and end time of the market */ const minApy = 0.01; // 1% const maxApy = 0.05; // 5%
+const fee = 0.1; // 0.1%

 const startTimestamp = 1689206400;
 const endTimestamp = 1750896000;